 If you are not aware Amazon has shifted to offering in house global shipping on some items.
 You can find many things now ship international for a low price or even free.
 I can even get bulky items like a new jacket from USA to Japan shipped free which is dangerous for my bank account (p.s this is logging in to my Amazon US account not my local Amazon).

-Back to the gloves and that price I think represents excellent value.
+Back to the gloves and that price I think represents superb value.
 They are very comfortable and construction appears fine and suitable for my task.
-If I was purchasing replacements for my every day gloves I would look for more robust build and armor but I would certainly start with a look at the rest of the range from Tourmaster which all seems sensibly priced.

 Update – well I really gave these a good test in wet and cold down to 3 degrees on my recent ride and they are hands down the best winter gloves I have ever used.
-No leaks and never cold – but I do have grip heaters.
+No leaks and never cold.

 Update no.2 – amazing gloves!
 I rode all day in temperatures from 2-6 degrees and in following days in drizzle 6-8 degrees light rain all day and in sleet 0 degrees hard rain.
 Never had cold hands and they have never leaked or become clammy inside.
 These gloves rival my flagship rain gloves from Held which cost five times as much.